j-morano/buffer_manager.nvim/README.md

 -->

+## Contributing and reporting issues

+All contributions are welcome!
+Just open a pull request.

+Furthermore, feel free to open an issue if something is not working as expected.

+All feedback is appreciated!

 ## Acknowledgements

 This plugin is based on [Harpoon](https://github.com/ThePrimeagen/harpoon), an amazing plugin written by ThePrimeagen to easily navigate previously marked terminals and files.